Ditch the Copycats — Explore Kansai Like a Local

 Explore Osaka’s Signature Dishes and Food Experiences

-Takoyaki, the famous octopus balls, are another street food masterpiece, beloved for their airy, custardy interior and crackling golden shell.
+Takoyaki, the famous octopus balls, are another street food masterpiece, beloved for their airy, custardy interior and crackling golden shell, often found at the best restaurants in Osaka.
 Stalls line the streets of Dotonbori and Namba, offering these piping-hot snacks topped with sweet-savory sauce and seaweed flakes.
 Many consider Osaka’s takoyaki the finest in Japan, with shops like Takoyaki Umaiya drawing long lines for their perfectly cooked spheres.

 Craving something with crunch?
 Kushikatsu—deep-fried skewers of meat, seafood, and vegetables—originated in Osaka’s Shinsekai district.
 Daruma is a legendary kushikatsu chain where you’ll find both locals and tourists eagerly dipping golden skewers in communal sauce (just remember the no double-dipping rule).
 Enjoy the satisfying snap as you bite through the light, crisp coating.